 - 1. Remove both screws (1). - 2.
-Pull apart the controller housing and the back panel. - If necessary, bore holes with the specified dimensions in the appropriate places.
-Fasten the back panel with four screws. - 4.
-Install the electrical connections at the back of the housing as described in section 11. - 5.
-Remount the controller housing. - 6.
+Pull apart the controller housing and the base. - 3.
+If necessary, drill holes with the specified dimensions in the appropriate places.
+Fasten the base with four screws. - 4.
+Install the electrical connections at the base as described in section 11. - Remount the controller housing. - 6.
 Fasten both screws (1).